 Lebanon shares border with Syria.
 Yes, so what?
 They are two different countries.
 The border between them is highly guarded and controlled.
 The chances of the Syrian conflict moving into Lebanon are non-existent.

 We can’t forget that Lebanon is located in a highly turbulent region.
-The military presence aims at preventing any sort of potential conflict.
+The military presence aims to prevent any sort of potential conflict.
 Soldiers and checkpoints are found in absolutely every corner of the country.
 The Lebanese people love the army.
-They are accepted in the society because it makes them feel safer.
+They are accepted in society because it makes them feel safer.

 As in most of the Arab countries, the crime rate is practically zero.
 No robberies, no violence.
 In Lebanon, you can walk around without a worry anywhere at any time, even women.

 NO-GO zones in Lebanon

 I just told you the reasons why Lebanon and Beirut are safe places to travel to.
 Does it mean that you could wander freely across the whole country?
 No, absolutely not.

-Whereas it’s true that 95% of the country is safe, the remaining 5% could not be.
+Whereas it’s true that 95% of the country is safe, the remaining 5% might not be.
 Why?
 Because the few radicals who live in the country are found in those areas.
-These areas are not only dangerous for the simple fact that you may meet some extremists, but, since the area is so close to Syria, it also suffers from a spillover coming from the Syrian conflict.
-What are these non-go zones?
+These areas are dangerous, not only for the simple fact that you may meet some extremists, but, since the area is so close to Syria, it also suffers from a spillover from the Syrian conflict.
+Whaere are these no-go zones?
 Basically, the north-eastern portion highlighted in red.
 Don’t even get close to this area.
 The rest of the country is safe.

 Safety in Lebanon & Beirut: Visiting the sensitive areas of Hezbollah

-There are a bunch of areas which, even though they are not classified as dangerous, they are considered sensitive.
+There are a bunch of areas which, even though they are not classified as dangerous, are considered sensitive.
 Why?
 Because they are controlled by Hezbollah.
 What does ”sensitive area” mean?
-Hezbollah areas have always been the target of terrorist groups such as the Islamic State.
-In fact, the last suicide bombings occurred in Lebanon (don’t worry, there is one attack per year) happened in Hezbollah areas.
-They are partially restricted and any sort of journalism is not allowed.
+Hezbollah areas have always been the target of terrorist groups, such as the Islamic State.
+In fact, the last suicide bombings that occurred in Lebanon (don’t worry, there is one attack per year) happened in Hezbollah areas.
+They are partially restricted and no journalism of any sort is allowed.